Special Education

 ECT 631.
 Practicum in Collaborative Teaching.
 3-9 Hours.

-The purpose of ECT 631 is to prepare teachers to use Best Practices for teaching within their content area.
+The purpose of this course is to prepare teachers to use recommended practices for teaching within their content area.
 As stipulated by the ALSDE Administrative Code, determining readiness to serve as a certified teacher shall require competence to teach as demonstrated in a focused practicum experience.
 Field experience is required.

 ECT 654.
 Communication and Technology Applications In Early Childhood Special Education.
 3 Hours.

 The purpose of this course is to provide information on communication facilitation and assistive and instructional technology applications for young children with delays or disabilities.
-The course examines (a) the use of various communication systems, (b) naturalistic communication strategies, (c) computer-based instruction and management systems to utilize assistive and instructional technology, (d) issues related to the integration of technology into instructional design, (e) a review and analysis of educational software, (f) an exploration of educational considerations of technology for young children with delays or disabilities, (g) an evaluation of assistive technology options, and (h) an overview of instructional and managerial computer applications.
-Candidates will incorporate evidence-based decision-making, IFSP and IEP development, and program planning to facilitate communication and provide instruction for young children with delays or disabilities and their families.
+The course examines the use of various communication systems, naturalistic communication strategies, computer-based instruction and management systems, issues related to the integration of technology into instructional design, a review and analysis of educational software, an exploration of educational considerations of technology for young children with delays or disabilities, an evaluation of assistive technology options, and an overview of instructional and managerial computer applications.
+Candidates incorporate evidence-based decision-making, IFSP and IEP development, and program planning to facilitate communication and provide instruction for young children with delays or disabilities.

 ECT 655.
 Early Primary Curriculum and Methods.
 3 Hours.

 Universal design, response to intervention, and co-teaching are central components of this course.
 This course provides information on providing evidence-based instructional strategies and support to young children (K-3) with delays or disabilities.
-The intent is to equip children (K-3) with the skills and knowledge that will help them thrive in the classroom, as well as other settings.
-Particular emphasis will be placed on applied teaching strategies for the acquisition and generalization of skills.
-In addition, strategies for implementing individualized and effective programming in all curricular areas will be addressed.
-Candidates will incorporate evidence-based decision-making, design instructional programs, provide instruction, and monitor the progress of children K-3 with delays or disabilities.
+The intent is to equip children (K-3) with the skills and knowledge to help them thrive in the classroom, as well as other settings.
+Particular emphasis is placed on applied teaching strategies for the acquisition and generalization of skills.
+In addition, strategies for implementing individualized and effective programming in all curricular areas are addressed.
+Candidates incorporate evidence-based decision-making, design instructional programs, provide instruction, and monitor the progress of children K-3 with delays or disabilities.
 The course also focuses on co-teaching and working as a member of the team along with paraprofessionals, related service personnel, general educators, and families.

 ECT 679.
 Advanced Legal Aspects of Special Education.
 3 Hours.